Earned Value Management

 Steps to Calculating Budget Cost of Work Scheduled (BCWS)

-Step 1: Develop your Projects Total Budget
+Step 1: Develop your Project Total Budget

 Step 2: Track your BCWS